daffl/rubberduck/readme.md

 	});

 You can also listen to specific events by using camelcased event names.
-To get an event only before the _test_ method, attach the following event listener:
+To get evnts only for the _test_ method, attach the following event listener:

 	emitter.on('beforeTest', function(args, instance, name) {
 	});